opengauss-mirror/docs/content/en/docs/Developerguide/statistics-information-functions.md

 -   DBE\_PERF.get\_local\_toastname\_and\_toastindexname\(\)

-    Description: Provides the mapping between the name and index of the local TOAST table and its associated tables.
+    Description: Provides the mapping between the name and index of the local TOAST table and its associated tables, you must have the  **sysadmin**  permission.

     Return type: record